abc202313746/abc202313746.github.io/content/en/contact/_index.md

 ---
 title: Contact & Location
 summary: Get in touch with SookYoung In.
-Find contact information, location details, and directions to Jeonbuk National University.
+Contact information, location details, and directions to Jeonbuk National University.
 type: landing
 date: 2024-01-01
 translationKey: contact